-In case you haven’t noticed, I’ve been on a bourbon recipe kick the past few days.
-Today, I have an apple bourbon peanut cake recipe to share.
+In case you haven’t noticed, I love cooking with bourbon.
+So I have an apple bourbon peanut cake recipe to share with y’all today.

 While there are a few steps in prepping this cake, it really doesn’t take very long, and the reward for your extra work is so worth every step.

 Let’s make this decadent treat!